Nature of project: data analysis, theory

 Available to students on full-time physics degree schemes or joint students.

 Sunspots are manifestation of strong magnetic field coming up from within the Sun’s interior and appear as dark regions on the surface.
 Sunspots, often the size of the earth or larger, are dark because they are cooler than their surroundings.
 They appear alone or in small groups called magnetic active regions and have lifetimes between several hours and weeks.
 The aim of this project is to measure the sunspot magnetic field using polarized states of light described by the Stokes profiles (I, Q, U, V ) in the magnetically sensitive spectral lines.
 The student will use high-resolution spectropolarimetric data from the Swedish 1-m Solar Telescope.
-The data will be used for calculation of a spatially averaged magnetic field strength of the sunspot using different methods (inversion algorithm, weak-field approximation).
+The data will be used for calculation of a spatially averaged magnetic field strength of the sunspot using weak-field/strong-field approximation or/and center of gravity methods.

 A successful project will develop beyond the above in one/some of the following directions: